econoalchemist/SeedSigner/03_Hardware.md

 This section demonstrates how to assemble the SeedSigner kit components into the final product and also provides details on what each component is and alternative places to purchase these components in case you do not want to purchase the whole kit from one vendor.
 Best practice is to test that your components power on and the SeedSigner software works prior to assembly.
 The enclosure and or components can be damaged if you attempt disassembly.

 ## Enclosure
 The enclosure included in the kit is an open-face design, alternative designs are available from vendors linked below.
-The enclosure is 3D printed
+The enclosure is 3D printed, you can even [download the file](https://github.com/SeedSigner/seedsigner/tree/main/enclosures/open_pill) and print one yourself.

 The enclosure outter dimensions are 80mm x 35mm x 26mm and there are a number of retention bumps, support ledges, and journals to fit the components snugly inside.
 ![](assets/hardware00.jpg)